ComplianceAsCode/content/docs/templates/template_reference.md

 -   Parameters:

+    -   **escape_text** - if set to true the given text is escaped to treat it as regex, when set to false the text is taken directly as it is.

     -   **path** - path to the file to check.

     -   **text** - the line that should be present in the file.